-In this Ecce Homo the owl is peering out towards us from the alcove in a brick wall next to the soon-to-be crucified saviour.
+In this Ecce Homo the owl is peering out towards us from the alcove in a brick wall next to the soon-to-be crucified savior.
 It is staring at us, making sure that the whole scene is having a proper impression on us.

 Here Bosch used the owl’s presence as a way to mock his characters’ folly.
-A large wagon of hay is surrounded by a multitude of fools engaged in a variety of sins.
+A large wagon of hay is surrounded by a multitude of fools, engaged in a variety of sins.
 An angel on top of the wagon looks to the sky, praying, but none of the other figures see Christ looking down on the world.
 Only the owl is watching.

 In the left of the center panel, a man hugs a giant owl.
 While the owl has long been a symbol of knowledge, in Bosch’s hell “knowledge” was frowned upon as a reminder of the fall from grace.

-The owl, commonly regarded as a symbol of wisdom, can represent several cynical ideas in Christian imagery.
+The owl, commonly regarded as a symbol of wisdom, can also represent several cynical ideas in Christian imagery.

-Although they claimed to be wise, they became fools and exchanged the glory of the immortal God for images made to look like mortal man and birds and animals and reptiles. – Romans 1:22-23
+Although they claimed to be wise, they became fools and exchanged the glory of the immortal God for images made to look like mortal man and birds and animals and reptiles.

-This is one of only three autonomous drawings by Bosch.
-It is not a preparatory study but a work of art in its own right.
+This is one of only three autonomous drawings by Bosch; it is not a preparatory study but a work of art in its own right.
 It has a remarkable perspective with its close-up view of a gnarled treetop with three owls and other birds set against a broad landscape with villages.